ShindanoSingi/Project-2/README.md

 - Use the [rubber duck method](https://rubberduckdebugging.com/)
 - After this steps if you still facing the issue, post your question on the Debuging Channel.
 (Explain your issue and post a piece of your code in the thread, so the channel don't get to much clutter.)

-If your question is non-technical -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- please reach out directly to an **Sqaud Leader** as soon as possible.
+If your question is non-technical -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- please reach out directly to an **Section Lead + IA** as soon as possible.

 Also:
 - Use your squad standup and Study Room to work with people on the same problem.